Hope you enjoyed the holidays!

-As mentioned in the previous announcement, the SuperBetter team is busy pouring its energy and resources into making SuperBetter At Work the best possible employee well-being and resilience tool that it can be.
+As mentioned in the previous announcement, the SuperBetter team is busy pouring its energy and resources into supporting our SuperBetter At Work alliance partnership.
 So in order to keep the official SuperBetter community group a positive, welcoming, and safe space we’re going to need the help of our allies – that’s you!

 We’re reaching out to the SuperBetter community to see if there are any heroes out there who would like to serve as volunteer moderators for the Facebook group.

 The main tasks that moderators would be responsible for can be summarized as follows:

 - Accepting new “join group” requests.

 - Checking into the group regularly to make sure everything is okay.
 (The details of this will be explained further below.)

 - Moderating threads in the event of conflict among members.

 - Giving friendly warnings to those who break community guidelines.

 - If necessary, banning anyone from the group who repeatedly violates community guidelines.

 If you’re interested in becoming a moderator, there are two things we ask you to do first.